 Alfalfa is not only attractive as a ground cover - it can be clipped or mown according to the height required - but fixes nitrogen in the soil.
 It's roots go deep into the subsoil, bringing up essential trace elements.

-Even my few plants provide a rich addition to the mulch or compost.
+Even my few plants provided a rich addition to the mulch or compost.

 The leaves can be used for tea, fresh or dried, and the fresh flower-heads are delicious in sandwiches or salads - if you can get to them before the bees!